 Submission of manuscript:

-• Authors should submit electronic version (Microsoft word doc) of the manuscript to the editor via e-mail (email@example.com, firstname.lastname@example.org).
+• Authors should submit manuscript in word file (.doc file) along with signed Copyright Form to the editor via e-mail (firstname.lastname@example.org, email@example.com).

-• Accepted papers will be acknowledged and processed further.
-Manuscripts will not be returned, if rejected.
+• Accepted articles will be acknowledged and processed further.
 If author doesn’t receive status of article within 30 days from the date of submission, kindly enquire by email.

 • Acceptance or rejection of the manuscript would be decided after the decision of editorial team.